-How to: Pass Values Between ASP.NET Web Pages
+How to: Pass Values Between ASP.NET Web Forms Pages

-If your application redirects (navigates) from one ASP.NET Web page to another, you will frequently want to pass information from the source page to the target page.
+In an ASP.NET Web Forms application, if you redirect from one ASP.NET Web Forms page to another, you will frequently want to pass information from the source page to the target page.
 For example, you might have a page where users can select items to purchase.
 When users submit the page, you want to call another page that can process the information that the user has entered.
+(For information about ways to navigate from one page to another in an ASP.NET Web site, see How to: Redirect Users to Another Page.)

 Use a query string.